Sup2point0/Assort/affine/readme.md

 # Affine

-*Affine* – magic or supernaturalism – is a phenomenon present in certain skeparxes, in particular the Supskeparx.
+*Affine* – magic or supernaturalism – is a phenomenon present in certain xeriques, in particular the Supxerique.